bkuhlmann/tocer/README.md

 0. Global: `~/.tocerrc`.
 0. Local: `<project_root>/.tocerrc`.
-0. CLI: `tocer --generate . --label "## Custom Label" --whitelist README.md`
+0. CLI: `tocer --generate . --label "## Custom Label" --whitelist CHANGES.md`

-Any settings provided to the CLI during runtime will trump the global setting.
-The global setting is the weakest of all but great for situations where custom settings should be applied to *all* projects.
+Settings provided to the CLI during runtime will trump the global setting.
+The global settings are weakest of all but great for situations where custom settings should be applied to *all* projects.

-The `~/.tocerrc` uses the following default settings:
+The `~/.tocerrc` file uses the following default settings:

     :label: "# Table of Contents"
-    :whitelist: [".md"]
+    :whitelist: ["README.md"]

 Each `~/.tocerrc` setting can be configured as follows:

 - `label`: The header label for the table of contents.
 Default: "# Table of Contents".
 - `whitelist`: The list of *included* files.
-Default: ".md".
+Default: "*.md".

 There are multiple ways the *whitelist* can be defined.
 Here are some examples:

-    # Use an empty array to include *all* files.
+    # Use an empty array to ignore all files (a key with with no value would work too).
     :whitelist: []

     # Use an array of wildcards for groups of files with similar extensions:
     :whitelist:
-      - .md
+      - *.md
-      - .mkd
+      - *.mkd
-      - .markdown
+      - *.markdown

-    # Use a mix of wild cards and relative paths to customized as necessary:
+    # Use a mix of wild cards and relative names/paths to customized as necessary:
     :whitelist:
       - README.md
       - docs/*.md
+      - *.markdown

+    # Use a recursive glob to traverse and update all sub-directories:
+    :whitelist:
-      - .markdown
+      - **/*.md

 # Tests